Chalwk/PGR2-Bot/README.md

 Before installing the PGR2 Bot, ensure you have the following prerequisites:

 1. Java 17 installed:

 - Windows users: Download Java 17 from the Oracle website.
 - Linux users: Run `sudo apt install openjdk-17-jre-headless` in your terminal.

 2. Obtain a **bot token** from the [Discord Developer Portal](https://discord.com/developers/applications) by following these steps:

 - Create a new application and provide a name for your bot.
 - Navigate to the **Bot** tab on the left-hand menu and set your bot's username and profile picture.
 - Reset your token, copy it, and paste it into the ./PGR2-Bot/auth.token file.
 Keep this token private.
 - Enable **Presence Intent**, **Server Members Intent**, and **Message Content Intent** under **Privileged Gateway Intents**.
 - Under the **OAuth2** tab, use the **OAuth2 URL Generator** with the **bot** scope and **Administrator** Bot Permissions to generate a URL.
-  - Paste the URL into your browser and select the server you want to add the bot to.
+- Paste the URL into your browser and select the server to which you want to add the bot.
 - Complete the captcha and click **Authorize** to add the bot to your Discord server.

 # Running the Bot: